jimbrig/Engineered-Knowledge/0-Inbox/What Blog Platform Should I Use.md

 Lastly, one of the things that REALLY bugs me about Medium is that you cannot have your own domain (they use allow this, but not anymore).
 That means your blog will be [medium.com/@yourusername](http://medium.com/@yourusername)

-So … thats kind of lame.
+So … that's kind of lame.

-Thats like having a business and then printing your AOL email address on your business card.
+That's like having a business and then printing your AOL email address on your business card.

 In other words – it looks like shit it makes you and your brand look half-assed.